lando/lando/PRIVACY.md

 # Privacy Policy

-Effective date: November 26, 2019
+Effective date: July 4, 2025

-Kalabox Inc DBA Tandem ("Tandem", "us", "we", or "our") operates the Lando software (hereinafter referred to as the "Software").
+Lando Alliance ("Lando Alliance", "us", "we", or "our") operates the Lando software, plugins, ecosystem and related projects (hereinafter referred to as the "Software").

 This page informs you of our policies regarding the collection, use and disclosure of personal data when you use our Software and the choices you have associated with that data.

-The Software automatically communicates with Tandem to send error reports and collect usage data so we may improve the Software and fix critical bugs.
+The Software automatically communicates with Lando Alliance to send error reports and collect usage data so we may improve the Software and fix critical bugs.

 We use your data to provide and improve the Software.
 By using the Software, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at https://raw.githubusercontent.com/lando/lando/master/TERMS.md